Beyond Random Augmentations: Pretraining with Hard Views: Main Results

 \section{Main Results}

 Here, we discuss our main results on image classification, object detection, and segmentation tasks.
-All results are self-reproduced using the baseline code and available hyperparameters and are averaged over 3 seeds.
-All hyperparameters are reported in Appendix \ref{appendix:hypers}.
+All results are self-reproduced using the original baseline code and hyperparameters (see Appendix Section \ref{appendix:reproducibility_statement} for details).